-X ANNUAL REPORT PURSUANT TO SECT FION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 ' , For the fiscal year ended December 31 or TRANSITION REPORT PURSUANT TO S SECTION 13 OR 15(d OF THE SECURITIES EXCHANGE ACT OF For the transition period from to nission File Number: 001 FRONT Medi ne of registrant as specified in Maryland 46-4494703 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) (I.R.S.
-Employer Identification No.) 90 Park Avenue, 9th Floor New York, NY 10016 (Address of principal executive offices) (Zip Code) (Registrant's (212) 297-6400 telephone number, include ing area code) Securities regis stered pursuant to section 1 2(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01, par value OUT OUT New York Stock Exchange Indi Securities registrant is a well-known so cate by check mark if the registrant is not required to cate by check mark whether the registrant (1) has file- file reports pursuant to Sec in Rule 405 of the Securities Act. ☑ Yes □ No ction 13 or Section 15(d) of the Act. □ Yes ☑ N Act subj Indi Rule of 1934 during the preceding 12 months (or for such eect to such filing requirements for the past 90 days. cate by check mark whether the registrant has submitted 405 of Regulation S-T (§232.405 of this chapter) du shorter period that the regi ✓ Yes □ No ted electronically every Int strant was required to file such reports), and (2) has be eractive Data File required to be submitted pursuant to Indicom ired to submit such files). ☑ Yes □ No cate by check mark whether the registrant is a large a pany, or an emerging growth company.
-See the defin "emerging growth company" in Rule 12b-2 of the Ex itions of "large accelerated ge accelerated filer 🗵 Accelerated filer Smaller reporting company Emerging growth company with Indicinter acco any new or revised financial accounting standards procate by check mark whether the registrant has filed a small control over financial reporting under Section 40-bunting firm that prepared or issued its audit report.
-Executives are registered pursuant to Section 12(b) of the rovided pursuant to Section report on and attestation to 4(b) of the Sarbanes-Oxley in 13(a) of the Exchange Act. □ its management's assessment of the effectiveness of Act (15 U.S.C.
-7262(b)) by the registered public f its included in the filing reflect the correction of an error to previously issued financial statements. \Box
+X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

+For the fiscal year ended December 31, 2024

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

+For the transition period from

+Commission File Number: 001-36367

+(Exact name of registrant as specified in its charter)

+Maryland

+(State or other jurisdiction of incorporation or organization)

+90 Park Avenue, 9th Floor

+New York.
+NY

+(Address of principal executive offices)

+(I.R.S.
+Employer

+Identification No.)

+10016 (Zip Code)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01, par value OUT New York Stock Exchange

+Securities registered pursuant to section 12(g) of the Act:

+None

+(Title of class)

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. 🗵 Yes 🗆 No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. 🗆 Yes 🗷 No Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \square Yes \square No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). 🗷 Yes 🗆 No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer X Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.

+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.
-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). \Box Yes 🗷 No
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b).
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). \Box Yes \mathbb{Z} No